FaazAbidi/News-Aggregator/README.md

 ## Usage

 This API is designed to aggregate data from two external sources: Reddit and News API.
 The primary aim of the API is to provide users with a platform to fetch news articles and search for news articles with similar headlines.
-The News endpoint of the API allows users to retrieve news articles and search for news articles using the title of the article.
-The news endpoint also aggregates news articles from Reddit and presents them in a readable format.
+The `news/` endpoint also maintains an expiry limit for all the results.
+If request is past the expiry limit, it fetches from the external APIs else it retrieves from the database.
+It provides a good balance between performance and relevance.

 Apart from fetching news articles, the API allows users to mark articles as favorites.
 Users can mark articles as favorites by sending a POST request to the /news/favourite/ endpoint, which accepts the article ID and the user ID.
 Similarly, users can retrieve all their favorite articles by sending a GET request to the /news/favourite/ endpoint.